Listen up: You’re going to get on Instagram Live, and you’re going to like it.

 Instagram Live is a feature that lets you live stream, or broadcast video to your Instagram followers in real-time.
 Live videos live next to Stories, just above the main Instagram feed.

 When you go Live on Instagram, your live feed jumps in front of every Story, which means you can grab your followers’ attention without worrying about being bumped by the algorithm.

-How to go live on Instagram in 3 easy steps
+How to go live on Instagram in two easy steps

 Going live on Instagram is simple.

 To start, you need to have an Instagram account (surprise!) and a phone, since many of Instagram’s features are only available on mobile.